 There are many apps that share android tablets to mac/windows desktop if you want to link to a desktop app.
 None for linux desktop though AFAICS.
 Or you could just point it at some webapp for strategic functionality, e.g. an online whiteboard.

-The most hip device for this kind of input seems to be the Remarkable, which has many plugins doing clever things with its open API.
+Slightly left-field.
+The most hip device for this kind of input seems to be the Remarkable, which has many plugins doing clever things with its open API, so it occupies a kind of specialist niche that is more like a graphics stylus device than a table computer.
 Richard Zach is once again helpful, settling on a hacky solution that gets output from his reMarkable tablet via srvfb.
 That particular solution is discontinued but there seem to be several like it.

 Turning my scribbles into markup, a.k.a.
 “Reverse LaTeX”.